Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 SeaGlass Carousel at Battery Park| ©Edward Blake

-When traveling with the family it is always a good idea to dedicate some time to activities for the kids to have fun and at Battery Park, in addition to having outdoor space to run and play, they can ride the SeaGlass Carousel, a peculiar merry-go-round made of fiberglass inspired by the ocean and its creatures.
+When traveling as a family it is always a good idea to dedicate some time to activities for the kids to have fun too, and in Battery Park in addition to having outdoor space to run and play they can ride the SeaGlass Carousel, a peculiar merry-go-round made of fiberglass inspired by the ocean and its creatures.

-It is located east of Battery Park (near the South Ferry Station where ferries depart to Staten Island) and admission for a single ride is $5.
+It's located east of Battery Park (near the South Ferry Station where ferries leave for Staten Island) and admission for one ride is $5.

-If you're planning a visit to Battery Park with the kids, this carousel might be a good place to take a break and let them have some fun riding giant fish in an atmosphere that evokes the underwater world thanks to the LED lighting while the music plays in the background, so you can take a break from all the walking too!
+If you're planning a tour of Battery Park with the kids, this carousel might be a good place to take a break and let them have some fun riding giant fish in an atmosphere that evokes the underwater world thanks to LED lighting while music plays in the background.
+So you too can take a break from all that walking!

 SeaGlass Carousel is open every day of the week from 11 AM to 9 PM in Battery Park.